-In exceptional circumstances, consideration may be given to variations to this policy where the law allows.
+In exceptional circumstances, we may consider variations to this policy where the law allows.
 The variation will depend upon the individual situation, any exceptional circumstances, evidence available and after following due and diligent process.
 The decision and reasons for the decision will be recorded.